Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Lower bounds for via free field realisations

 In particular, these spaces of intertwining operators are therefore at least \(1\)-dimensional. \end{prop} \begin{proof} The free field realisations \(\psi\), \(\psi\circ\gamma\) in \cref{thm:sl2ffr} construct \(\mmsl{u}{v}\) as a subalgebra of \(\mmV{u}{v}\cten \lat{\frac{u}{v}}\).
 Hence any \(\mmV{u}{v}\cten \lat{\frac{u}{v}}\) intertwining operator is also a \(\mmsl{u}{v}\) intertwining operator by restriction.
 The identification of modules given in \cref{itm:moduleidentifications} of \cref{thm:sl2ffr} then immediately implies the identifications of intertwining operators in \eqref{eq:intop11}.

 \end{proof} \cref{thm:lowe1stline} proves the lower bound on the dimensions of intertwining operator spaces in the second line of \eqref{eq:11rule}.
 We devote the rest of the section to establishing the remaining fusion rules in \eqref{eq:11rule}. \begin{prop} Let \(w\in \CC^\times\) and let \(\Gamma_{0,w}\) be a Pochhammer contour (or its homotopy class) about \(0\) and \(w\) (see \cref{fig:pochhammer} for a visualisation).
-Define linear maps
+Consider